kennymc-c/ucr2-integration-requests/README.md

 ## ⚠️ WARNING ⚠️

-### Disclaimer: This software is at an early stage of development and may contain serious bugs that could affect system stability.
+### Disclaimer: This software may contain serious bugs that could affect system stability.
 Please use it at your own risk!

 ##